Research

 Selected Research in Progress

-- Banking Amidst Conflict: How Violence Shapes Financial Inclusion in Mexico – with Xiaofei Wang (Data analysis ongoing)
+Banking Amidst Conflict: How Violence Shapes Financial Inclusion in Mexico – with Xiaofei Wang (Draft in progress)

 - From Prayer to Progress: Religious Festivals and Development in Mexico (In progress)